 Ta Phrom, among all the temples to visit in Angkor, is in my eyes the most moving, the most aesthetic, the most fascinating.

-This is my third visit, several years apart, and each time, I get the same thought: it's really my favorite.
-I have always loved playing Indiana Jones ... 😁
+This is my third visit, several years apart, and each time I have the same thought: this is really my favourite.
+I've always loved playing Indiana Jones... 😁

-Although the temple has not been restored like most other monuments in Angkor, he asked for a job: the ruins needed to be stabilized to make them accessible to visitors, while maintaining "State of apparent negligence".
+Even though the temple has not been restored like most of the other monuments of Angkor, it required work: the ruins had to be stabilized to make them accessible to visitors, while maintaining this quality. "state of apparent neglect.".

-But, but ...
-I admit: I was a little disappointed, compared to the memory I had kept of my previous visits, in 2001 and in 2003.
+But, but...
+I admit: I was a little disappointed, compared to the memory I had of my previous visits, in 2001 and in 2003.
 Because we do not walk anymore as we want, at Ta Prohm.